Chiao-Ke/mcss_server_status_discord_bot/README.md

 # mcss_server_status_discord_bot
-A Discord bot can get your MCSS servers status and upadate it to a channel
+A Discord bot can get your MCSS servers status and upadate it to a channel.
 It's my first time write a discord bot, so there might be some problem in my code.
 I successfully run it on VSCode, and failed on Spyder.
 ### So, if you use other IDE and meet some problem, please try to use VSCode.